 There are a million and one different ways you could use your mornings, but the best way to use the time is by doing activities related to your overall goals.

-What don’t you seem to have for during the day, but would like to dedicate some time to, given the opportunity?
+What don’t you seem to have time for during the day, but would like to dedicate some time to, given the opportunity?

 So many options.

 Getting up just thirty minutes earlier each day gives you an extra fifteen hours a month to dedicate to self-improvement.

-If you are clear on what you want to achieve, it makes getting much easier because now you have a good reason to get up.
+If you are clear on what you want to achieve, it makes getting up much easier because now you have a good reason to get up.

 2. Plan the night before

 Be clear on what your schedule is in the morning.
 Being ready to jump straight into whatever great, productive activities you have planned without thinking about it will make it easier to get up and at ’em.

 If it’s exercise that you’re doing, have your kit laid out and ready.

 If you’re doing some work on your computer, make sure you know what you’re doing the night before.
 Don’t get up in the morning and then sit down at your laptop and go, “Hmm, what should I work on now?”